 H20 Audio Tri 2

-“Bone conduction headphones tend to have the best sound quality underwater,” says Schimmelpfenning.
-Bone conduction technology allows for optimal safety during your swims, too, as it keeps your ears open to your surroundings while still enjoying high quality audio.
+Vargas particularly liked that these headphones don’t go directly in the ear and instead use bone conduction technology, which transmits clear, high quality audio through the cheekbones above the ears.
+“Bone conduction headphones tend to have the best sound quality underwater,” said Schimmelpfenning.
+Bone conduction technology allows for optimal safety during your swims, as it keeps your ears open to your surroundings while still enjoying high quality audio.

 Best for Streaming Audio